 In addition, the editors of Scholastic Classroom Magazines also launched a collection of student-friendly resources for learning about the Coronavirus.
 The resources aim to ease students’ fears and empower them with age-appropriate information, helping them to learn what is being done to keep them safe and how to prevent germs from spreading.

-For educators using Livingtree Engage to engage families in remote and home learning, these are excellent online resources to share and work into learning plans.
+For educators using the Livingtree Engage school communication platform to engage families in remote and home learning, these are excellent online resources to share and work into learning plans.

 For more information about Scholastic’s resources, you can view their news release here: http://mediaroom.scholastic.com/press-release/scholastic-creates-free-open-access-digital-hub-help-keep-students-learning-while-scho